department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2024-10 Check in with an MSA after eCheck-in experiment in-person UAT with Veterans and clinic staff/research-plan.md

 After coordination with VA facilities has completed, researchers will work with HAS staff to determine the best approach for Veteran intercepts, in addition to ensuring Veterans are offered an incentive for participation and explanation of how their involvement supports OCTO-DE’s goals.

-Our goal is to intercept and gather feedback from at least 15 Veterans at each VA facility and speak with, at least, MSAs at each clinic and/or VA facility visited.
+Our goal is to intercept and gather feedback from at least 15 Veterans at each VA facility and speak with, at least, MSAs and clinicians that use VSE-CS to monitor patient check ins at each clinic and/or VA facility visited.

 ### Location